-If you want to refresh your memory before season six hits the air on April 24, these episodes can also help you skip over the less important bits and hone in on the good stuff.
+If you want to refresh your memory before the show’s final season begins on Sunday, April 14, these episodes can also help you skip over the less important bits and hone in on the good stuff.
 Recaps, decaps, dragons, and deceit — our top 10 contain the biggest surprises and the best back-door deals.
 This means, of course, that spoilers run rampant throughout the list.
 Seriously, lots of spoilers.
 Proceed at your own risk.
 Don’t say we didn’t warn you.

-10) The Mountain and the Viper (Season 4, Episode 8)
+10) The Mountain and the Viper (Season 4, episode 8)

-9) Hardhome (Season 5, Episode 8)
+9) Hardhome (Season 5, episode 8)

 Remember this guy?
 Like The Mountain and the Viper, there’s one really great scene in Hardhome that, despite not much else happening in the episode, garners it a spot on this list.
-Jon, some wildlings, and some of the Night’s Watch brothers have sailed North to convince more of the wildlings to join forces with them.
+Jon, some wildlings, and some of the Night’s Watch brothers have sailed north to convince more of the wildlings to join forces with them.
 When they arrive, wights and White Walkers attack.
-It’s an all out massacre and as Jon retreats on a small boat the Night’s King raises his arms, and thus, the dead.
+It’s an all-out massacre, and as Jon retreats on a small boat the Night’s King raises his arms, and thus, the dead.
 Replay that scene in your head while listening to Thriller — or, better yet, just actually watch it.

-7) Kissed by Fire Season (Season 3, Episode 5)
+7) Kissed by Fire (Season 3, episode 5)

-5) Mother’s Mercy (Season 5, Episode 10)
+5) Mother’s Mercy (Season 5, episode 10)

-4) The Lion and the Rose (Season 4, Episode 2)
+4) The Lion and the Rose (Season 4, episode 2)

 God, was there anything better than watching Joffrey choke to death?
 Seriously.
 If there was one main character in Game of Thrones who truly had absolutely nothing redeeming about him, it was Joffrey.
 At his and Margaery’s wedding feast he is at his repulsive best.
 While the camera worked hard to insinuate who the poisoner might be, we were too busy waiting for him to finally just drink the damn wine and die.
 Sansa escapes with the help of once-knight-now-fool Dontos in the ensuing hubbub, which proves to be a very wise decision given she and Tyrion are quickly accused of the murder.

-3) Baelor (Season 1, Episode 9)
+3) Baelor (Season 1, episode 9)

-2) The Rains of Castamere (Season 3, Episode 9)
+2) The Rains of Castamere (Season 3, episode 9)

-1) The Children (Season 4, Episode 10)
+1) The Children (Season 4, episode 10)

 We couldn’t help but root for Tyrion when he had that crossbow pointed at his dad.
-After finding Shae, his one-time mistress, in his father’s bed, Tyrion murders her and looses a bolt into Tywin.
+After finding Shae, his one-time mistress, in his father’s bed, Tyrion murders her and fires a bolt into Tywin.
 We didn’t think Tyrion had it in him, and neither, to his demise, did his dad.
 But Tyrion, not for the first time, manages to tap some inner reserve of courage he keeps well hidden under layers of wit and wine.
 After killing his dad, he escapes with the help of Varys for even bigger adventures.